SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Introduction

 In summary, the primary contributions of this work are: \begin{itemize} \item We introduce \sysname{}, a fully distributed link management approach to jointly minimize the delay and drop rate in \gls{leo} satellite networks.
 Specifically, we break the complexity of the problem by using \gls{mab}-based learning including tile coding mechanisms.
 Due to its distributed nature, \sysname{} is scalable in network size and data volume and resilient to network failures.

 \item For a realistic evaluation, we present a new, extensive and fast simulator capable of modeling \gls{leo} satellite networks globally.
-Our simulator includes advanced tools for space broadband simulations, detailed channel models for \glspl{isl} and \glspl{gsl}, a global data generation framework, a representation of network data streams, and diverse visualization options\footnote{The code will be shared after the review process is completed.}.
+Our simulator includes advanced tools for space broadband simulations, detailed channel models for \glspl{isl} and \glspl{gsl}, a global data generation framework, a representation of network data streams, and diverse visualization options\footnote{The code is available under https://github.com/wanjads/SkyLinkSimulator.}.

 \item We show via extensive evaluation that \sysname significantly reduces delay and drop rate in the \gls{leo} satellite network and increases the network's throughput compared to various reference schemes, even under scenarios of increased traffic load and satellite failures. \end{itemize}